biocore/cmi-workshops/docs/qiita-16S-analysis.rst

 You could optionally exclude particular samples from this set by clicking on "Show/Hide samples", which will show each individual sample name along with a "remove" option.
-(Removing them here will mask them from the analysis, but will not affect the underlying files an any way.)
+(Removing them here will mask them from the analysis, but will not affect the underlying files in any way.)

 This should be good for now.
 Click the "Create Analysis" button, enter a name and description, then click "Create Analysis".